KarimAziev/build-emacs/README.md

 # About

-This is a Bash script that automates the process of building and installing the latest version of Emacs from source on `Ubuntu 22` with either `Wayland` or `X11` display servers.
+This is a Bash script that automates the process of building and installing the latest version of Emacs from source on `Ubuntu 22` or `Ubuntu 24` with either `Wayland` or `X11` display servers.

 The script can be customized to execute or skip specific steps, use a custom installation directory, or include additional configuration options.